Rohan Spong

-Rohan Spong (born 15 September 1981) is an Australian documentary film director best known for his films All the Way Through Evening and Winter at Westbeth.
+Rohan Spong is an Australian documentary film director best known for his films All the Way Through Evening and Winter at Westbeth.

+Early life and education

+Rohan Spong studied film theory and practice at the University of Melbourne.

+Career

-Rohan studied film theory and practice at the University of Melbourne.
-Whilst living in Los Angeles in 2008, Rohan assembled his first feature-length documentary T is for Teacher (2009), about the experiences of four transgender school teachers in American schools.
+While living in Los Angeles in 2008, Spong assembled his first feature-length documentary T is for Teacher (2009), about the experiences of four transgender school teachers in American schools.
 The film screened at a number of international festivals alongside Oscar contenders later that year.
-It was named by two Australian reviewers as amongst the best films to screen in Australian cinemas in 2009.
+It was named by two Australian reviewers as among the best films to screen in Australian cinemas in 2009.

-In late 2011, Rohan completed the feature documentary All The Way Through Evening, about music composed in New York's East Village amidst the early years of the HIV/AIDS pandemic.
-The film premiered in New York's East Village on 1 December 2011 (World AIDS Day).
-Rohan and the film's main subject (elderly concert pianist Mimi Stern-Wolfe) were invited as guests of New York Mayor Michael Bloomberg on World AIDS Day 2011 as part of an annual event held at Gracie Mansion.
+In late 2011, Spong completed the feature documentary All the Way Through Evening, about music composed in New York's East Village during the early years of the HIV/AIDS pandemic.
+The film premiered in East Village on 1 December 2011 (World AIDS Day).
+Spong and the film's main subject (elderly concert pianist Mimi Stern-Wolfe) were invited as guests of New York Mayor Michael Bloomberg on World AIDS Day 2011 as part of an annual event held at Gracie Mansion.
+All the Way Through Evening opened theatrically to critical acclaim and four-star reviews in Australia on 29 November 2012.

-All the Way Through Evening opened theatrical to critical acclaim and four-star reviews in Australia on 29 November 2012.
-Phillipa Hawker of The Age newspaper described the film as: "A graceful story of music and memory", rating the film four stars.
-Don Groves of SBS marvelled at Spong's ability to single-handedly bring the story to cinema: "Multi-tasking as director, producer, cinematographer and editor, Spong has crafted a handsome-looking production despite working on a frugal budget.
-It’s an impressive effort" and also gave the film four stars.
-Richard Watts of Artshub also gave the film four stars and named it amongst his most favourate films of the year, describing it as: "an important film, and a beautiful one.".
-Australian magazine FilmInk surmised the film as "an incredibly affecting and important piece of cinema".

-Despite only expecting to run for a week in each city, the film ran for a total of thirteen weeks at Melbourne's Cinema Nova, outlasting a number of big-budget films including The Hobbit: An Unexpected Journey, Celeste And Jesse Forever and Perks of Being a Wallflower, closing in late February 2013.